Appearance

 Shared Data Fields

-The feedback passback format outlined below applies to both diagnosis and care gaps datasets.
-Feedback files are generated and shared separately for each gap type.
+The feedback passback format outlined below applies to both diagnosis gaps and insights datasets.
+Feedback files are generated and shared separately for each data type.

 Each row represents a single user action taken within the Care Insights application.
 The data includes both patient and session context, enabling customers to reconcile actions, update their systems, and track resolution progress.

-The table below outlines the required structure and accepted data types for the Gaps Feedback file:
+The table below outlines the required structure and accepted data types for the Feedback file:

 ---|---|---|---|---|---|